 Barriers to publishing

-Any confidentiality obligations should be respected when publishing research results.
-These may arise out of legislation, for example section 19 of the Danish Marketing Practices Act on the protection of trade secrets, or a result of concluded agreements such as non-disclosure agreements entered into as part of research collaborations.
+Any confidentiality obligations must be respected when publishing research results.
+These may arise out of legislation, for example the Danish Trade Secrets Act, or a result of concluded agreements such as non-disclosure agreements entered into as part of research collaborations.

 Patent or utility model protection